riya070/Riya_CSIT/README.md

 # Riya_CSIT
-This repository contains all internship assignments.
+This repository will contain all internship assignments.